How Can I Tell if My Homes Air Quality is Bad?

-If you’re unsure whether your Rapid City residence has poor indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Rapid City residence has poor indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which could lead to long-term health issues.
+In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times worse than outdoors, which may create long-term health issues.

-We’ve put together a list of the most ordinary causes of inferior IAQ, the troubles they create and how you can remedy these indoor air pollutants.
-If you’re worried about the air inside your home, we recommend consulting with a pro like Precision Mechanical about which solutions are best for your house.
+We’ve compiled a list of the most ordinary sources of inferior IAQ, the problems they make and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your house, we suggest consulting with a specialist like Precision Mechanical about which solutions are a good fit for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors leaked by common household things.
+Volatile organic compounds, or VOCs, are chemicals leaked by common household products.

 They’re found in paint and stains as well as: